 Next, they’ll make molds of your teeth.
 These are sent to the dental lab where your crown is made.
 Once it’s ready, you’ll return to have it placed.
 In the meantime, you’ll be given a temporary crown to shield your tooth from further bacteria and plaque.

 Your dentist will clean the site and file down your tooth so that the cap fits nice and snuggly.
 Before you go, they’ll check that everything is normal with your bite.

 And voila!
 A new and improved smile, tailor-made just for you!
 You’ll need to be careful during the first few days, brushing gently around the site, and consuming soft foods like soup and yogurt, but you’ll get used to your crown in no time.

 Are you interested in receiving dental crowns in South Edmonton?
 We’ve got you covered!
-At Dental Divas of Whitemud, are staff is ready and willing to walk alongside you on your oral health journey.
+At Whitemud, are staff is ready and willing to walk alongside you on your oral health journey.
 We’ll be able to answer any questions and address any concerns you have regarding this process.
 Book an appointment, visit our website, or come into our clinic today!